 Uber and Lyft can be expensive, in large part because they take a substantial cut of your payment from the drivers.
 Worse, drivers may not be available when you’re in a hurry to reach the airport, and the quality of the cars and drivers can be inconsistent at best.

 But when you come across a friendly driver in your hometown with a clean and comfortable vehicle, don’t be afraid to ask for their contact information so that you can schedule your next ride in advance.
 You should be able to negotiate a price that’s less than Uber or Lyft, and one that gives the driver more money in the end.
-And don’t be afraid to offer friends, neighbors and family members a similar deal for their ride services.
+And don’t be afraid to offer friends, neighbors and family members a similar deal for their ride service

 Rent a Car